 This includes:

-Early Help means providing support as soon as a problememerges, at any point in a child’s life, from the foundation years through tothe teenage years.
+Family Early Help means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to the teenage years.

-The overall purpose of Early help is stopping problemsand issues from escalating.
-It relies on accurate early identification ofdifficulties and early action which is personalised, targeted and evaluated.
-Itinvolves targeted activity, with specific actions being put into place toaddress a specific issue or combination of issues
+The overall purpose of Early help is stopping problems and issues from escalating.
+It relies on accurate early identification of difficulties and intervention which is personalised, targeted and evaluated.

-It may involve light touch support or more intensiveintervention which is outlined in a support plan.
-When a plan is aplace it will include with identified actions, responsibilities andoutcomes, which are then reviewed after an agreed period of time.
+It may involve light touch support or more intensive intervention which is outlined in a support plan.
+When a plan is a place it will include actions, responsibilities and outcomes, which are reviewed after an agreed period of time.

-Once a referral has been completed, the team will screen theinformation to determine the next steps.
-The referrer and family will becontacted by a member of staff to discuss the concerns and agree next steps.
+Once a referral has been completed to Children's Social Care, a team of social workers will screen the information to determine the next steps and contact the referrer and the family to discuss the concerns and proposed actions.

-We would usually seek consent to complete a referral.However, if this would place the child at further risk of harm, or cause unnecessary delay, we would not ask for consent.
+We would usually seek parent/carer consent to complete a referral to Children's Social Care unless this would place the child at further risk of harm or unnecessary delay.

 The team offer, amongst other support: